 Application of mathematical techniques to real-world problems.
 Groups of students act as consultants on problems solicited from university departments, local businesses, and/or charitable organizations.
 Additional material may be included as needed.
-Prerequisite: ECON 200 or MATH 111 or PSYC 250, or by permission.
+Prerequisite: CDIS 208 or MATH 111 or POLI 202 or PSYC 250, or by permission.
 May be repeated for degree credit, but 4 credits maximum may be applied toward the math major or minor.
 EV only.
-Offered as needed.
+Offered as needed